-- (1) To assist the Superintendent and other Recognizing Regulators in carrying out their regulatory mandates, the New SRO must proactively and transparently share information or data and cooperate with the Superintendent and other Recognizing Regulators. - (2) To assist other regulatory authorities in carrying out their regulatory mandates, the New SRO will cooperate and may, as appropriate, proactively and transparently share information or data with, whether domestic or foreign: - (a) exchanges; - (b) self-regulatory organizations; - (c) clearing agencies; - (d) financial intelligence or law enforcement agencies or authorities; - (e) banking, financial services or other financial regulatory authorities; and - (f) investor protection or compensation funds.
+- 12. (1) To assist the Superintendent and other Recognizing Regulators in carrying out their regulatory mandates, CIRO must proactively and transparently share information or data and cooperate with the Superintendent and other Recognizing Regulators. - (2) To assist other regulatory authorities in carrying out their regulatory mandates, CIRO will cooperate and may, as appropriate, proactively and transparently share information or data with, whether domestic or foreign: - (a) exchanges; - (b) self-regulatory organizations; - (c) clearing agencies; - (d) financial intelligence or law enforcement agencies or authorities; - (e) banking, financial services or other financial regulatory authorities; and - (f) investor protection or compensation funds.

-Cooperation contemplated under paragraphs (1) and (2) includes the collection and sharing of information or data and other forms of assistance for the purpose of registration, market surveillance, investigations, enforcement litigation, investor protection and compensation and for any other regulatory purpose and is subject to applicable laws related to information sharing and protection of personal information.

-Information or data that is non-public, including personal information, that is shared by any of the Recognizing Regulators with the New SRO is confidential, and must not be disclosed to third parties without obtaining the prior consent of that Recognizing Regulator.
+- (3) Cooperation contemplated under paragraphs (1) and (2) includes the collection and sharing of information or data and other forms of assistance for the purpose of registration, market surveillance, investigations, enforcement litigation, investor protection and compensation and for any other regulatory purpose and is subject to applicable laws related to information sharing and protection of personal information. - (4) Information or data that is non-public, including personal information, that is shared by any of the Recognizing Regulators with CIRO is confidential, and must not be disclosed to third parties without obtaining the prior consent of that Recognizing Regulator.

-If the New SRO is required to disclose any information or data provided to it by a Recognizing Regulator pursuant to a requirement of law, the New SRO shall notify the concerned Recognizing Regulator prior to complying with such a requirement and shall assert all applicable legal exemptions or privileges as may be appropriate.
+If CIRO is required to disclose any information or data provided to it by a Recognizing Regulator pursuant to a requirement of law, CIRO shall notify the concerned Recognizing Regulator prior to complying with such a requirement and shall assert all applicable legal exemptions or privileges as may be appropriate.